OpenLAIR/ClawChain/DEVELOPER.md

 - `scripts/run_windows_smoke.cmd`
 - `scripts/run_evm_smoke.sh`

-## Runtime Model In This Branch
+## Runtime Model

-ClawChain in this branch should be understood as two execution families sharing one recovery, proof, and chain backend.
+ClawChain can be understood as two execution families sharing one recovery, proof, and chain backend.

 ### 1. Codex rollout path

-Codex still keeps its dedicated rollout monitoring path.
+Codex still uses a dedicated rollout monitoring path.

 Use this path when:

 - you need existing Codex behavior preserved
-- the agent profile uses `watcher_kind = codex-rollout`
+- the profile uses `watcher_kind = codex-rollout`
-- you are checking that adapter refactors did not regress Codex monitoring
+- you are regression-checking shared runtime changes against Codex

 ### 2. Generalized shell-agent path